tailwindlabs/tailwindcss/source/docs/browser-support.blade.md

 Coming soon.

-To cover:
+In a nutshell:

-- Core feature generally target IE11 + evergreen browsers
+- Core features generally target IE11 + evergreen browsers, although some non-IE11 features have snuck in like object-fit/position and position: sticky.
-- Can use with < IE11 too, just don't use unsupported features, easy because utilities target single properties
+- Can use with < IE11 too, just don't use unsupported features — easy because utilities target single properties.
+Can't use flex?
+Don't use flex.
-- The need for autoprefixer
+- We don't autoprefix anything, use autoprefixer.
+Easy because if you're using Tailwind you should already have PostCSS set up anyways, and literally every app framework already has autoprefixer bundled.